helloblock/helloblock-app/tutorials/wallet-1.md

 ```

-Note that we don't include the input script for now because input scripts require a signature that we add later (don't worry, we'll get to that below).
+Note that we don't include the input script for now because input scripts require a signature that we add later.
+We'll get to that below.

 <br><br>
 ### Script